Tomnowell/tomnowell.github.io/about.markdown

 permalink: /about/
 ---

-### Hello
+## Hello

 I am a language teacher, software developer, cyber security learner and recently, a father.
 I live in Southern Kyushu in Japan.
 I'm a keen musician - I play the guitar, piano and violin and sing whenever I get the chance.
 I enjoy running, playing soccer and tennis.
 I speak English fluently and consider myself somewhat of a grammar nerd (but not a grammar snob).
-I speak Japanese poorly to an intermediate level although I am trying to improve.
+I speak some Japanese at a roughly intermediate level although I am trying to improve.

+I'm currently reading Computer Science (MSc) at York University (U.K.) on the side.

-### Contact
+## Contact

 To get in touch, please send an email:

-tom[at]tomnowell.com
+tom[at]tomnowell[.]com

 Or through my socials.